intel/ioc-cbc-tools/README.md

 The package could work on Native Linux, Guest Linux and also the Service OS Linux environment supported by ACRN.

-We track security related issues under https://github.com/intel/ioc-cbc-tools/issues/12.
+For all security issues please see https://01.org/security.